-

 - Out of these 20, I own 8.
 How many do you own?

 - I actually find this list to not be so bad.
 (Or as bad as I expected).
 I expected more Pink Sugar and Victoria’s Secret fragrances.
 There really are classics on this list.
 As an Estee Lauder fan girl, I’m happy to see these on there.
 I am surprised that Issey Miyake isn’t on the list or any other aquatic.
 Finally!
-It seems that women like gourmands, orientals, and florals.
+It seems that women like gourmands, ambers, and florals.

 - I believe that Scents of Self participated in this event.
 If you are a blogger and you have participated, please say so in the comments so I can add you to the list.